OlesenJonas/Fluid-Sim/README.md

 - Basic Red-Black Gauss-Seidel
 - Multigrid Jacobi
   - Only very basic restriction/interpolation schemes so far
+    - Full-Weighting as outlined in "A Multigrid Tutorial" is implemented on the multigrid branch, but im not yet sure if totally correct

 ### Rendering
 - Brute Force Raymarcher following: https://shaderbits.com/blog/creating-volumetric-ray-marcher